chit-21/Codifier/README.md

-# 🏆 Contest Notifier - Chrome Extension
+# 🏆 Codifier - Chrome Extension

 A powerful Chrome extension that helps competitive programmers stay updated with upcoming coding contests from multiple platforms and never miss important competitions.